Mahaadev: Music

-The soundtrack features six songs.
+The soundtrack features six songs composed by Ilaiyaraaja.
 All songs were written by Farooq Qaisar, while "Mujhe Bahon Mein Bhar Ke" was written by Gulshan Bawra.
-The tracks "Mujhe Baahon Mein Bharke" and "Chand Hai Tu" were reused from the songs "Antha Nilava Thaan" and "Shenbagame Shenbagame" for the Tamil films Muthal Mariyathai and Enga Ooru Pattukaran, respectively, both of which were composed by Ilaiyaraaja.
+The tracks "Mujhe Baahon Mein Bharke", "Chand Hai Tu" and “Fikar Na Kar Pyare” were reused from the songs "Antha Nilava Thaan", "Shenbagame Shenbagame" and “Uthama Puthiri” for the Tamil films Muthal Mariyathai, Enga Ooru Pattukaran and Guru Sishyan, respectively, all three of which were composed by Ilaiyaraaja.
 The track "Rimjhim Rimjhim" was recreated in Tamil by Ilaiyaraaja's son Yuvan Shankar Raja as "Theendi Theendi", for the Tamil film Bala (2002).